blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Map of Hinduism.md

 - In Yoga
 	- Chittha has Vritthis and Bhumis
+- Yoga
+	- Yoga is a set of physical, mental and spiritual practices to achieve recognition of the separation of Witness Consciousness untouched by the Chittha (Mind) and Dukha (Sorrow)

 - Chittha Vritthi Nirodha (Cessation of Fluctuations of the Mind)
 	- It is necessary for achieving Kaivalya
+	- It involves following proper Yoga

 - Vrithis of Chittha (Mind)

 - Types of Yogas
+	- Three Yoga System
-	- Bhakti Yoga
+		- Bhakti Yoga / Bhakti Maarga (Path of Devotion)
-	- Karma Yoga
+		- Karma Yoga / Karma Maarga (Path of Action)
-	- Jnaana Yoga
+		- Jnaana Yoga / Jnaana Maarga (Path of Knowledge)
+	- Three Tetrads System
+		- Bhakti Toga, Mantra Yoga, Laya Yoga, and Charcha Yoga
+		- Hatha Toga, Raja Toga, Laksha Yoga, and Ashtanga Yoga
+		- Samkhya Toga, Jnana Toga, Brahma Yoga, and Advaita Yoga

+- Practices
+	- Raaja Yoga / Ashtaanga Yoga / Classical Yoga / Sahaja Maarga (Path of Meditation)
-	- Raaja Yoga (Added by Swami Vivekaananda's interpretation in the 19th century)
+		- A term used by Swami Vivekaananda to mean the practice of Yoga
+	- Buddhist Yoga
+	- Jain Yoga

 Five Elements in Human Body